-When 3D printing with an Ultimaker printer, you need to have your 3D models in either STL or OBJ file format.
-When you're ready to 3D print your design, you'll load your STL or OBJ file into Ultimaker Cura to prepare the print job.
+When 3D printing, you'll want to have your 3D models in either STL or OBJ file format.
+When you're ready to 3D print your design, you'll load your STL or OBJ file into Ultimaker Cura or the slicing software of your choice to prepare the print job.

 Just about any CAD software that exists these days can export in these formats, so you're free to use any CAD software you like.
 There are lots of options available, depending on the functionality you're looking for.

 Here are some options to get you started...